A swarm of replicated state machines

 State as an artifact

-As we discussed in the checkpoints section, replicas periodically persist snapshots of its state to disk.
+As we discussed in the checkpoints section, replicas periodically persist their state snapshots to disk.
 The main purpose of these snapshots is to speed up state recovery.
-If a replica was out for a brief period of time, it can use its own checkpoint to recover more quickly than replaying all the blocks starting from the genesis.
+If a replica was out for a brief period, it can use its most recent checkpoint to recover more quickly than replaying all the blocks starting from the genesis.
 Load the checkpoint, replay a few blocks, and you’re ready to rock.
 There is a more interesting case, however: a healthy replica can help other replicas catch up by sending them a recent checkpoint.

 A replica advertising a checkpoint as an artifact.